 - Customer satisfaction and retention – Factors that aid customer retention including Amazon seller feedback and order defect rate (ODR).
 Make customers happy and they’ll keep coming back.
 The more positive seller feedback and good reviews you get, the more likely it is that you’ll win the sale.

 Here’s a list of 21 factors across conversion, relevance and customer satisfaction that Amazon’s A9 algorithm considers when ranking your product.

 Conversion rate factors

 1. Sales rank

-Sales rank (also known as Amazon’s best sellers rank) is one of the most important ranking factors.
+Sales rank (also known as the Amazon Best Sellers Rank) is one of the most important ranking factors.
 More sales = higher rankings and higher ranking = more sales!
-Learn more about Amazon’s sales rank.

 2. Customer reviews